 Post written by Andrés Perea

 It comes with the cold winter weather and cozy garments as jackets, hats, scarfs and gloves make their way in our daily grind to fight frosty temperatures.
-Christmas also stands for an overwhelming amount of dinners with friends, colleagues of work, family...
+Christmas also stands for an overwhelming amount of dinners with family, friends, and colleagues.
 How many dinners are you already expecting this season?
 Have you counted them?

 The more we travel, the more we appreciate that little things of daily life such as sharing a meal with our beloved ones, especially during the very special Christmas days.